 Cooking a tasty feast for sharing with friends and family is part of the many pleasures of enjoying the holidays.
-While it can be a bit stressful as there are several things to plan and remember, if everything goes correctly, cooking is a remarkable holiday gift.
+While it can be a bit stressful as there are several things to plan and remember, cooking is a remarkable holiday gift if everything goes correctly.

-Planning and being well prepared are some of the main ways of ensuring your holiday cooking is a stress-free and fantastic experience.
-Having the right tools, ingredients and menu on hand are also critical.
+Planning and being well-prepared are some of the main ways of ensuring your holiday cooking is a stress-free and fantastic experience.
+The right tools, ingredients, and menu are also critical.

 Here are five practical tips to help you out as you cook for the holidays.

 Use High-Quality Knives

 Great kitchenware helps to make the cooking process more enjoyable.
 A knife is essential since you will likely use it when creating nearly every dish during the holiday season.
 According to Your Cooking Expert, Using the best quality knives means less slippage and more control when cutting, thus translating to more consistent, safer slices.
 Additionally, transitioning to higher quality, sharper knives will make holiday cooking less stressful since you will cut through ingredients effortlessly and quickly.